While juggling multiple roles, don’t forget you are important too. Make yourself a priority because no one else will with #KhayaalRakhna

 While anti rape laws in India now have more stringent provisions for punishment, what is the reality of implementation?
-The picture isn’t a promising one.
+But with new laws, things may change.

 It’s been more than three years since the government passed the Criminal Law (Amendment) Act of 2013 after the aftermath of the unfateful events of December 16, 2012.
 The Amendment Act considerably changed the law relating to crimes against women; it provided for stricter punishments and introduced new categories of offences such as acid attack, sexual harassment, voyeurism, stalking, rape during communal violence, sex by a person in authority and other forms of the offence of rape which were hitherto not mentioned as specific crimes.